OWASP/www-chapter-canberra/tab_supporters.md

 ## Supporters
-We are looking for supportersd for Events & chapters, please feel free to contact us if you would like to support OWASP.
+We are always looking for supporters for Events & chapters, please feel free to contact us if you would like to support OWASP.